NVIDIA/cccl/.devcontainer/README.md

 4. **Exiting the Container**:
    After you're finished with your tasks, simply type `exit` in the interactive shell to leave.
 Upon exit, the container gets removed, assuring a pristine state for your next session.

-   Certainly!
-Here's a minimal documentation for the script:

 ## `launch.sh`: Development Container Launcher Script

 ### Overview